appacademy/redux_workshop/part_1.md

   + `action` - the action object being dispatched.

 Remember that reducers should:
-  + Return the initial state if the state argument is undefined;
+  + Return the initial state if the state argument is undefined.
-  + Return the `state` if the reducer doesn't care about the action;
+  + Return the current `state` if the reducer doesn't care about the action.
-  + Return a new state object if the reducer cares about the `action`
+  + Return a new state object if the reducer cares about the `action`.

 **N.B.** the reducer must never mutate the previous state.
-Instead it should return a brand new state object with the necessary changes."
+Instead it should return a brand new state object with the necessary changes.

-Let's start by just setting up our `TodosReducer` to return its default state - an empty object with no todos:
+Let's start by just setting up our `TodosReducer` to return its default state - an empty array with no todos:

 ```js
 const TodosReducer = (state = [], action) => {